Critical Role: Tal'Dorei Campaign Setting: Publication history

 In July 2021, Darrington Press announced that a revised edition of the Tal'Dorei sourcebook was forthcoming; it was released on January 18, 2022.
 This edition moves the timeline 20 years forward from the first edition "bringing it in line with the era explored in Critical Role's second campaign".
 The lead designers are Mercer, Hannah Rose and James Haeck.
 Aabria Iyengar and John Stavropoulous, along with the cast of Critical Role, also contributed to the sourcebook.

-Beadle & Grimm, a licensee, will also release several limited run deluxe boxed set editions of the Tal'Dorei Campaign Setting Reborn which will include physical handouts and maps, props and other game master tools.
+Beadle & Grimm, a licensee, also released several limited run deluxe boxed set editions of the Tal'Dorei Campaign Setting Reborn which included physical handouts and maps, props and other game master tools.

+In March 2023, Darrington Press announced a new virtual tabletop edition of Tal'Dorei Reborn for Roll20 along with releasing the PDF edition on DriveThruRPG.
+The PDF edition is also available in French.
+A digital D&D Beyond edition was released in August 2023; this was the first third-party product released for sale on the platform.
+Linda Codega of Gizmodo commented that "it'd make sense that if Beyond is being opened up in a limited capacity, someone as massively intrinsically successful to D&D as a brand like Critical Role comes first.
+Although there has been no information given about this release, the license used, or how the money will be distributed, it's hard to exactly say whether or not Wizards of the Coast receives a good chunk of change out of its arrival on Beyond".
+The digital Nexus edition on Demiplane was released in September 2023.

 Related products

 Critical Role

 Critical Role is an American web series in which a group of professional voice actors play Dungeons & Dragons with Mercer as the Dungeon Master and creator of the world Exandria.
 A number of licensed works based on the show have been created, such as the Critical Role: Tal'Dorei Campaign Setting and Critical Role: Vox Machina Origins.